MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 Applications/services can retrieve an access token from the Azure Active Directory and use that to connect to Azure SQL Database/Synapse Analytics.

 > [!NOTE]
 > **accessToken** can only be set using the Properties parameter of the getConnection() method in the DriverManager class.
 It can't be used in the connection string.
+Starting from driver version **v12.2.0**, an accessToken callback is available.
+The advantage of setting the accessToken callback lets renewal of the accessToken in connection pooling scenarios.

 The following example contains a simple Java application that connects to Azure SQL Database/Synapse Analytics using access token-based authentication.